mit-orcd/orcd-docs-edit/docs/software/python.md

 This will create an environment at the path `~/my_project/my_project_env`.

-By default environments will be fully isolated, Python will only see the packages you've installed in the environment.
+By default environments will be fully isolated and Python will only see the packages you've installed in the environment.
 You can signal your virtual environment to "see" system installed packages by using the flag `--system-site-packages` when creating the environment.
 This is useful when the module you are using has packages already installed.
 For example:

 ```bash
 python3 -m venv --system-site-packages my_project_env